B-Thomas8/reproducible-research_homework/README.md

 ***What transformation can you use to fit a linear model to the data?
 Apply the transformation.***

-When plotted, the raw data do not appear to have a linear relationship, and the distributions of both variables are skewed to the right.
+When plotted, the raw data does not appear to have a linear relationship, and the distributions of both variables are skewed to the right.
 In addition, when a linear model is produced with the raw data, the residuals violate the assumptions of homoscedasticity and normality.
 A log transformation of both variables can be used to resolve this and fit a linear model to the data.
-When plotted, the log-transformed data appear to fit a linear relationship much better.
+When plotted, the log-transformed data appears to fit a linear relationship much better.
 Moreover, the linear model produced using log-transformed data better meets the assumptions.

 ***Find the exponent (β) and scaling factor (α) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in Table 2 of the paper, did you find the same values?***